imixs/imixs-cloud/README.md

 ### 1. Install Kubernetes

 First clone this git repository on your master node.
-Therefore, you must first install git:
+Therefore, you may need to install git:

 	$ sudo apt install -y git